Innovative Advertising in Cyberspace

 Internet Presentation - If you are not already on line and surfing, we will visit your office (in Hong Kong) with a personalised online presentation which will give you a clear understanding of what the internet is and how it can work for you.
 A hands on demonstration of the key applications of the internet will transform your understanding of this phenomenon in the world of communication.
 We also conduct regular internet seminars and presentations.

-(C) Copyright 1996 by Web Ad Design.
-All rights reserved.
+(C) Copyright 1995 by All rights reserved.
 20.5.96